drunkbatya/PoshSpiceeeer/README.md

 ## Scenes

 For uploading to Github images was converted to GIFs by [Animated GIF Maker](https://ezgif.com/maker) and upscaled by [Pixel Art Scaler](https://lospec.com/pixel-art-scaler/).
-Most of scenes contains an animated text ([example](/src/scenes/app_scene_stars.c#L26)) was not present on GIFs below cause it prints by firmware and animated by [using timer](/src/string_animation.c).
-Also i would'n add scene's comments and descriptions due the privacy.
+Most of scenes contain an animated text ([example](/src/scenes/app_scene_stars.c#L26)) which is  not present is GIFs below because the text output is done programmatically by firmware and animated [using timer](/src/string_animation.c).

-Finally it contains 9 scenes with pixelart animations drawn by [Svetlana Pimenova](https://instagram.com/arnica.tattoo).
+7 of 9 scenes are created by artist [Svetlana Pimenova](https://instagram.com/arnica.tattoo).

 Scene Start: